AndreaBe99/multimodal-interaction-project/README.md

 │  │     ├── ear.py             # Class for managing EAR value calculation
 │  │     ├── face_mesh.py       # Class for managing face landmarks calculation
 │  │     └── gaze.py            # Class for managing gaze direction calculation
+│  ├── data                     # Folder containing data for the project │  │  ├── audio                 # Folder containing audio data, as audio recordings.
+│  │  │  └── ...
+│  │  ├── dataset               # Folder containing dataframes.
+│  │  │  └── state-farm-distracted-driver-detection
+│  │  │     └── ...
+│  │  ├── images                # Folder containing images data, as images used fot the GUI of the project.
+│  │  │  └── ...
+│  │  └── video                 # Folder containing video data, as video recordings.
+│  │     └── ...
+│  └── train                    # Folder containing training libraries for the project │     ├── config.py             # Class for managing configuration, as path and learning parameters.
+│     ├── dataset.py            # Class for managing dataset creation
+│     ├── model.py              # Class for managing model creation
-│  └── test_dataset.py          # File for testing dataset
+│     └── train.py              # Class for managing training
 ├── app.py                      # Main file for the project
+├── README.md                   # This file
 ├── requirements.txt            # File containing requirements for the project
-├── setup.py                    # File for setup the project
+└── setup.py                    # File for setup the project
-└── README.md                   # This file
 ```